DominikAngerer/typescript-google-maps/README.md

 </script>
 ```

-The HTML in the script-tag with the `data-google-map-infobox-template` attribtue will be loaded and filled with the data you can pass.
+The HTML in the script-tag with the `data-google-map-infobox-template` attribute will be loaded and filled with the data you can pass.
 Have a look at the updated `MapController.getInfoBox()` where we pass the `IMakerData` which extends now our old `IMarker` with the extra data.

 ## Features:
 - Default Google Maps